grleung/aerobudget/README.md

-These are the scripts associated with the submission to ACP:
+These are the scripts associated with the following paper in ACP:
-"Aerosol-cloud impacts on aerosol detrainment and rainout in shallow maritime tropical clouds" Leung et al. (202X)
+"Aerosol-cloud impacts on aerosol detrainment and rainout in shallow maritime tropical clouds" Leung et al. (2023)

 RAMS source code, a sample RAMS namelist and a sample REVU namelist have also been provided.
 These simulations were run on the NASA Pleiades supercomputer and thus configuration files